MaximeLionel/csapp/3_11 Floating-Point Code.md

 		```

 # Practice Problem 3.53
-For the following C function, the types of the four arguments are defined by typedef:
+For the following C function, the types of the 4 arguments are defined by `typedef`:
 ```c
 double funct1(arg1_t p, arg2_t q, arg3_t r, arg4_t s)
 {